semiosBIO/altrac-api-docs/docs/Readme.md

 ### Settings

 ### Readings

+Devices report their status periodically as Readings, the frequency that they report on is based on a number of factors including whether the equipment that they are controlling is currently operating, the state of the internal battery and possibly other factors such as weather conditions, date and time.

+Readings include values from sensors, control input and output values and device diagnostics.

 #### Reading device telemetry data

 Wind Machine sensor data readings must be retrieved using the device **address**.

 ```javascript